 Allocation of Interest

 The rules for deducting interest vary, depending on whether the loan proceeds are used for business, personal, investment, or passive activities.
-If you use the proceeds of a loan for more than one type of expense, you must make an allocation to determine the interest for each use of the loan's proceeds.
+If you use the proceeds of a loan for more

 Allocate your interest expense to the following categories.